Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Construction of approximate solutions and proof of Proposition 2.1

 Now we have to deal with convergence of the stochastic integral term, that we denoted by $M^{n,U}(\phi)$.
-We proved in~{\bf (a)} that $\{M^{n,U}(\phi)\}_{n\geq 1}$ converges a.s. in $C([0,T],\R)$.
-Moreover, by~(\ref{eq:01_7_2}), the martingales $M_t^{n,U}(\phi)$ are bounded in $L^p(dP)$ uniformly in $n$ and $t\in [0,T]$, for all $p\geq 2$, and hence the limiting process is a continuous martingale that we will call $M^{U}(\phi)$.
-Turning to its quadratic variation, it follows from \eqref{genpc} that the sequence $\{ (U^n)^{2\gamma}\}_{n\geq 1}$ converges to $U^{2\gamma}$ in $L^2(E)$ a.s. and this implies that,
+We proved in~(a) that $\{M^{n,U}(\phi)\}_{n\geq1}$ converges a.s. in $C([0,T],\R)$.
+Moreover, by~(\ref{eq0172}), the martingales $M_t^{n,U}(\phi)$ are bounded in $L^p(dP)$ uniformly in $n$ and $t\in[0,T]$, for all $p\geq2$, and hence the limiting process is a continuous martingale that we will call $M^{U}(\phi)$.
+Turning to its quadratic variation, it follows from \eqref{genpc} that the sequence $\{ (U^n)^{2\gamma}\}_{n\geq1}$ converges to $U^{2\gamma}$ in $L^2(E)$ a.s. and this implies that

-Hence, again by boundedness of $M_t^{n,U}(\phi)$ in $L^p(dP), p\geq 2,$ uniformly in $t\in [0,T], n\geq 1,$ we get that the limiting continuous martingale $M^{U}$ has quadratic variation
+Hence, again by boundedness of $M_t^{n,U}(\phi)$ in $L^p(dP), p\geq2$, uniformly in $t\in[0,T], n\geq1$, we get that the limiting continuous martingale $M^{U}$ has quadratic variation

-for any $\phi\in {\cal D}$.
-Since ${\cal D}$ is bounded-pointwise dense in $C_{b}(\R)$, $M^U$ can be extended to a martingale measure on $E$, and one can show by standard procedure that there is a space-time white noise $W^U$ such that
+for any $\phi\in{\cal D}$.
+Since ${\cal D}$ is bounded-pointwise dense in $C_{b}(\R)$, $M^U$ can be extended to a martingale measure on $E$, and one can show by\vadjust{\goodbreak} standard procedure that there is a space--time white noise $W^U$ such that

-Now we are ready to take limits in \eqref{eq:4.3} in $L^2([0,T])$.
+Now we are ready to take limits in \eqref{eq43} in $L^2([0,T])$.
 We get

 Note that although some of the convergences leading to the above equation hold in $L^2[0,T]$, all terms are right continuous in $t$ and so the equality holds for all $t$, and not just for a.e. $t$.
-By equation~\eqref{eq:4.4} and the fact that $U\in D^{\ep}([0,T], C_{\rm rap})$ (from {\bf (a)}) we see that $K_\cdot(\phi)\in D^\ep([0,T],\R)$.
-It then follows from $K\in M_F(E)$ that $K_\cdot \in D^{\ep}([0,T], M_F(\R))$ and this proves the last part of {\bf (a)}.
+By equation~\eqref {eq44}\vadjust{\goodbreak} and the fact that $U\in D^{\ep}([0,T], C_{\mathrm{rap}})$ [from (a)] we see that $K_\cdot(\phi)\in D^\ep([0,T],\R)$.
+It then follows from $K\in M_F(E)$ that $K_\cdot\in D^{\ep}([0,T], M_F(\R))$, and this proves the last part of (a).

 Now we will rewrite the above equation in the mild form.
-The derivation is a bit more complicating than e.g. of (\ref{eq:mild1}) for $\bU$, due to the presence of the measure-valued term $K$.
-For any $\phi\in C^+_b(\R)$, $t\in[0,T]\setminus \CG_{\ep}$,
+The derivation is a bit more complicated than, for example, (\ref{eqmild1}) for $\bU$, due to the presence of the measure-valued term $K$.
+For any $\phi\in C^+_b(\R)$, $t\in[0,T]\setminus\CG_{\ep}$,